-It’s one of the often-forgotten gems of the National Park System that frequently gets overshadowed in Colorado by Rocky Mountain, Great Sand Dunes, and Mesa Verde.
+It’s one of the often-forgotten gems of the National Park System, which frequently gets overshadowed in Colorado by Rocky Mountain, Great Sand Dunes, and Mesa Verde.
+These are the other three designated national parks in Colorado, in addition to Black Canyon.
+They are all given the national park status for a reason, they are rare geological, recreational or in the case of Mesa Verde, cultural wonderments.

-There are two entry points for this Western Slope park, one from the west (South Rim) in Montrose and another accessing the east side (North Rim) from Crawford.
+There are two entry points for this western slope park, one from the west (South Rim) in Montrose and another accessing the east side (North Rim) from Crawford.
 Interestingly, there is no bridge connecting the sides, and you must drive all the way around, several hours, to access the opposite half.
+Or hike down and up, which is a days long, advanced excursion.

 With a fascinating history and enough natural wonder to both shock and awe, it’s a Colorado treasure worth knowing more about.
 These ten surprising facts will make you even more eager to add it to your Colorado bucket list: